Summer Study Abroad Programs

 Both programs are accredited by the American Bar Association.

 Since 2007, the School of Law has offered a summer study abroad program in Johannesburg, South Africa, co-sponsored by the Mandela Institute of the University of the Witwatersrand Law School.
 This program is a true partnership between Wits University and Seattle University, drawing a diverse student body from the U.S., Southern Africa, and Australia with courses taught by U.S. and South African faculty.
-While courses change from year to year, in the past, the program has offered courses in international humanitarian law, international criminal law, South African constitutional law, globalization, and cross cultural communication.
-The program extends beyond the classroom, offering field trips to the South African Constitutional Court and the Apartheid Museum and bringing well-known local speakers, including current and former Constitutional Court judges.
+The program offers courses in South African Law, Policy, and History: Apartheid, Democracy, and the Future, Cross Cultural Communication, Human Rights and the Marketplace and International Criminal Law.
+The program also provides field trips to the South African Constitutional Court and the Apartheid Museum and brings well-known local speakers, including current and former Constitutional Court judges.
+U.S.-based students find the highlight of the program to be meeting, interacting with, and learning from their African counterparts.
 Although not required, students are encouraged to seek internships or externships in South Africa or other African countries after the program.
-(See Summer Internships and Externships)
+(See Summer Internships and Externships).